WMamba: Wavelet-based Mamba for Face Forgery Detection: Methodology

-The VMamba model, a 2D adaptation of Mamba, utilizes hierarchical Visual State Space (VSS) blocks to extract rich forgery signatures from image patches at multiple spatial resolutions.
+The \textbf{VMamba} model \cite{liu2024vmamba}, a 2D adaptation of Mamba, utilizes hierarchical Visual State Space (VSS) blocks to extract rich forgery signatures from image patches across multiple spatial resolutions.
 As illustrated in Figure~\ref{vss}, each VSS block consists of two key components: a Selective-Scan 2D (SS2D) block and a Feed Forward Network (FFN).
-The SS2D block performs channel projection operations and employs an SS2D mechanism to capture fine-grained and global facial forgery artifacts from the input image patches.
+The SS2D block performs channel projection operations and employs an SS2D mechanism to capture fine-grained, globally distributed forgery clues from input image patches.
 Following this, the FFN extracts channel-specific facial features, further enhancing the model's ability to learn and identify forgery artifacts.

-The SS2D mechanism is composed of three components: a cross-scan module, a stack of four S6 blocks, and a cross-merge module.
-The cross-scan module scans input image patches along four principal directions (horizontal, vertical, and both diagonals), creating flattened sequences that capture multi-directional spatial relationships.
-At the heart of the SS2D is the S6 block, a pivotal innovation introduced by Mamba, which integrates a selective-scan mechanism to enhance Equation~\ref{E8}.
-This mechanism dynamically learns projection and timescale parameters from the input data, boosting the model's flexibility and expressiveness.
-Finally, the cross-merge module reconstructs the original spatial structure by unflattening the processed sequences and merging them into a cohesive output image through fusion operations.
+The SS2D mechanism comprises three core components: a cross-scan module, a stack of four S6 blocks, and a cross-merge module.
+The cross-scan module scans input image patches along four principal directions (horizontal, vertical, and both diagonals), creating flattened sequences that effectively capture multi-directional spatial relationships.
+Central to the SS2D is the S6 block, a pivotal innovation introduced by Mamba \cite{gu2023mamba}, which integrates a selective-scan mechanism to enhance Equation~\ref{E8}.
+This mechanism dynamically learns projection and timescale parameters from the input data, thereby boosting the model's flexibility and expressiveness.
+Finally, the cross-merge module reconstructs the original spatial structure by unflattening the processed sequences and merging them back into a cohesive output image through fusion operations.